mainkoon81/Study-09-MachineLearning-A/README.md

  - **train_sizes**: are the sizes of the chunks of data used to draw each point in the curve.
  - train_scores: are the training scores for the algorithm trained on each chunk of data.
  - test_scores: are the testing scores for the algorithm trained on each chunk of data.
+   - train_scores and test_scores will come in as a list of 'K'number of values, and this is because the function uses 'K' Fold CrossValidation.
+ - we defined our curves with 'Training and Testing Error', but this function defines them with 'Training and Testing Score'.
+These are opposite, so the higher the error, the lower the score.
+Thus, when you see the curve, you need to flip it upside down.

 ```
 from sklearn.linear_model import LogisticRegression